Ecological Design, Cowan & Van der Ryn Ecological Design Activity

 Sources for are:

-architecture and nonlinear dynamics meet in “searching for a pattern.”
+Architecture and nonlinear dynamics meet in “searching for a pattern.”
 (Wendell Berry)

-E), Describe the purpose of the book:
+F).
+Describe the purpose of the book in terms of clean healthy water:

 Drawing only from the book’s first five pages, what is the purpose of this writing?